ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArrayMap.md

 Iterates over every entry of the array and calls the closure function to work on the element of the array.

+The returned value will be set at the same index in a new array and the new array will be returned

 ## Method Signature

 ```
 ArrayMap(array=[array], callback=[function], parallel=[boolean], maxThreads=[integer], initialValue=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|